 - Flower You can now get buds (as it’s called) that have been infused with delta 8 tetrahydrocannabinol oil, making the experience more intense.

 - Dabs or concentrated cannabis extractions with high levels of delta 8 have become preferred for more experienced smokers.
 This is because they can be vaporized like other types of concentrates on a special device that doesn’t require combusting.

 - Edibles are a popular way to consume THC, and their effects have been shown to last up to eight hours.
 The most common edible is the Delta 8 gummies that you eat rather than smoke or vape!

 - Delta 8 tinctures are a great alternative to smoking or if you are not into sweets.
 Delta 8’s oil-based product can be put under the tongue or in dropper bottles for easy dosing, and they come with different milligram strengths as well as various flavors like earthy or mint.

 - Softgels / Capsules are a good alternative to edibles and oils for those who don’t like chewing or get the oil in their mount.
 These also last longer and don’t melt as edibles tend to do.
-They also act more quickly than other THC products so you won’t have to wait around too patiently before beginning the experience of relief.
+They also act faster than other THC products, so you won’t have to wait around too patiently before beginning the relief experience.